Personal child health record

 The personal child health record (also known as the PCHR or 'red book') is a national standard health and development record given to parents/carers at a child's birth.

-This is the main record of a child's health and development; the parent/carer retains the PCHR and health professionals should update the record each time the child is seen in a healthcare setting.
-View the latest national standard PCHR (2009) (PDF, 2.4MB, 64 pages).
+This is the main record of a child's health and development.
+The parent/carer retains the PCHR, and health professionals should update the record each time the child is seen in a healthcare setting.

 The latest review will consider different ways of presenting the content of the record.

-Continue to check this page for updates, or contact the Health Policy Team with any queries.
+For updates, please continue to check this page or contact the Policy team on email@example.com

 Electronic PCHR (ePCHR)

 Development of the eRedbook is handled through a specially convened Clinical Advisory Group and the inter-collegiate Personal Child Health Record Committee.
-The eRedbook is currently available through NHS Partner sites during evaluation, these sites are Liverpool Community Health, and NHS South Warwickshire.
-Those interested in knowing more can find information on the eRedbook at http://eredbook.org.uk/
+The eRedbook is currently available through NHS Partner sites during evaluation; these sites are Liverpool Community Health, and NHS South Warwickshire.

 There is no intention to withdraw the paper PCHR as it is important that parents have a choice in how they access information.